supercharge/docs/middleware.md

 - `onPostHandler`
 - `onPreResponse`

 Middleware in Supercharge must extend one of the listed extension points.
 Notice that you have five extension points before hitting the route handler and two after the route handler.
-Every response (no matter if success and failure) will go through the `onPreResponse` extension point.
+Every response (no matter if success or failure) will go through the `onPreResponse` extension point.
 This is the right place for use cases where you want to intercept all your responses.

 ### Request Lifecycle Cheat Sheet